 PMI is a type of mortgage insurance which, when you purchase a home, is usually required on conventional loans when your down payment is less than 20%.
 PMI is different than other types of insurance in that it protects the lender, not the homeowner.

 PMI rates vary.
 The rate will depend on the percentage of your down payment, your credit score and the PMI company.
 Rates generally range from 0.5% to 1.5% of your original loan amount – or $42 – $125 for every $100,000 borrowed.

 For example, if you buy a home for $500,000, put 10% down and have a credit score of 700, you might pay about $150 per month for PMI.
 This is in addition to your monthly payment of principal, interest, taxes and hazard insurance!

 If there’s any silver lining at all with PMI, it’s that you usually don’t need to carry it for the entire life of your mortgage.
-Typically, you can request to stop paying PMI once you have at least 20% equity in your home (once your loan balance is 80% or less of your property value).
+Lenders are required to automatically cancel PMI on a conventional loan for your primary residence when your loan-to-value ratio reaches 78%.
+Or, you can request to stop paying PMI once your loan balance reaches 80% of your original property value.

 We want to accelerate your success, not slow you down.
-That’s why SoFi offers mortgages with as little as 10% down on loans up to $3 million with no PMI, origination, or lender fees.
+That’s why SoFi offers mortgages with as little as 10% down on loans up to $3 million with no borrower-paid PMI.